 Tomography requires that research carried out on animals must be in compliance with the guiding principles in the Guide for the Care and Use of Laboratory Animals: Eighth Edition, ISBN-10: 0-309-15396-4.
-Approval by the appropriate institutional animal care and oversight committee must be indicated in the Methods, along with full husbandry and experimental details (e.g. strain, sex, replicate number).
+Approval by the appropriate institutional animal care and oversight committee must be indicated in the Method section, along with full husbandry and experimental details (e.g. strain, sex, replicate number).

 Availability of Materials and Methods and Data Access

 Authors of papers submitted to Tomography must make materials and methods (e.g., cell lines, hybridomas, DNA clones, antibodies, biological reagents, and animal models) described in articles published in Tomography available to scientists in non-commercial institutions for purposes of replicating reported studies.
 Additionally, any original nucleotide/amino acid sequence data presented in a manuscript must be submitted to GenBank by the authors, and the accession numbers must be included with the submitted manuscript.

 Requesting corrections, retractions, or editorial expressions of concern.

 Authors with papers published in Tomography which require changes in the form of an erratum or retraction should contact the editor.
 Readers with concerns regarding published content are encouraged to contact the authors and/or their corresponding institutional representatives to resolve disputes.
 Institutional officials can contact the journal editorial office with requests along with underpinning and formal documentation to support a particular request.

 National Institutes of Health (NIH) Open Access Compliance.

 Tomography supports authors by depositing the final version of articles by NIH grant-holders to PubMed Central following publication by the journal.
 (Authors must first indicate during the submission process that their work was funded by the NIH.)